 have proper drainage which does not allow water to build up inside.
 Most planters have a hole in the bottom to

 allow water to drain.
 For a lower risk of freeze damage remove all

 the dirt from the planter prior to the first freeze and turn upside down.
 Ensure that the planter is elevated off

-the dirt or concrete with a riser and that ice cannot pool around the base and
+the dirt or concrete with pot risers (available at our store) and that ice cannot pool around the base and

 plug the hole.